Kaiseki (Hannibal): Plot

 The episode opens in medias res as Dr. Hannibal Lecter (Mads Mikkelsen) prepares a meal at his house before Jack Crawford (Laurence Fishburne) suddenly arrives.
-They exchange a tense look before they begin brutally fight – Crawford brandishing his gun and Lecter throwing a knife – which appears to end when Crawford chokes Lecter until he loses unconscious.
+They exchange a tense look before they begin a brutal fight – Crawford brandishing his gun and Lecter throwing a knife – which appears to end when Crawford chokes Lecter until he becomes unconscious.
 However, Lecter is faking and stabs Crawford in the neck with a shard of glass.
 Bleeding profusely, Crawford manages to lock himself in the pantry while Lecter, knife at hand, attempts to enter.

 Twelve weeks earlier, Lecter prepares kaiseki for Crawford.
 Their conversation reveals that both men are under investigation for misconduct in relation to Will Graham's (Hugh Dancy) apparent murder spree.
-Crawford attends a hearing with Bloom (Caroline Dhavernas) where an investigator for the Inspector General's Office, Kade Prurnell (Cynthia Nixon), questions them.
-The misconduct claim was issued by Bloom, who chastises Crawford for letting Graham continue to work despite his mental deterioration.
-Prurnell suggests Bloom to recant her complaint, but she refuses.
+Crawford and Dr. Alana Bloom (Caroline Dhavernas) are questioned by Kade Prurnell (Cynthia Nixon), an investigator for the Inspector General's Office.
+Bloom has lodged a misconduct complaint against Crawford for letting Graham continue to work despite his mental deterioration, and she refuses to recant her complaint despite pressure from Prurnell, who is eager to avoid any public embarrassment of the FBI.
 Meanwhile, Graham is questioned in his cell by Dr. Frederick Chilton (Raúl Esparza), who is determined to find everything wrong with him.
 He is also constantly visited by Lecter, who is curious about his progress.

 In Rockville, Maryland, two city workers discover six corpses on a river.
 Lecter helps the BAU in the case, filling Graham's role of deducing the killer's motivations and methods.
-Graham, meanwhile, has started therapy with Bloom, who wants to help him remember through the use of hypnosis.
-The experience is very frustrating for Graham, who sees Abigail's ear served as dinner.
+Graham, meanwhile, has started therapy with Bloom, who wants to help him fill the gaps in his memory through the use of hypnosis, but this is apparently unsuccessful.
 Elsewhere, a young man named Roland Umber (Ryan Field) is approached by an unseen person in a subway train.
-At his house, he notices plastic wrap on his car and while he inspects, he is kidnapped and taken to an unknown location, where the kidnapper sprays him with water.
+At his house, he notices plastic wrap on his car and while he inspects, he is kidnapped and taken to an unknown location, where the kidnapper injects him with heroin and sprays him with water.

 Lecter theorizes that the killer is preserving the bodies to create a human model collection and that those in the river are imperfect castoffs.
 At the hospital, Graham has a flashback of Lecter forcing Abigail's ear down his throat with the use of a plastic tube.
-He once again pleads Crawford for help, but he is not convinced of his claims as they haven't found a single piece of evidence against Lecter.
+He pleads Crawford for help, but Crawford is not convinced of his claims as they haven't found a single piece of evidence against Lecter.
 That night, Umber wakes up inside a grain silo.
 He finds that he is stitched to a collection of dead bodies in the silo and screams in horror.